Guides

 A message confirming that the inspected URL is already on Google

-In that case, your backlink has probably gotten indexed together with your page.
+In that case, your backlink probably got indexed together with that page.
 We’ll show you how you can double-check this further down in the guide.

-But, for now, there’s nothing more you can do via GSC.
+But, for now, there’s nothing more you can do with GSC.
 Feel free to check another URL or jump to the next section of this guide.

 Alternatively, you may see a message saying that the URL is not on Google: